 Note: The “Ummy” in the above verse means that who did not follow the scripture, and again if it is meant “Illiterate”, the message in the verse will not make any sense.

 [3:75] And among the people of the scripture there is one whom if you entrust him with a treasure, he will return it to you, while among them there is one whom if you entrust with a dinar, he will not return it to you unless you are standing over him.
 That is because they said: “We have no obligation to the gentiles.” (laysa ‘alaynaa fee al-ummiyyeena) And they say the lie about God while they know (it).

 Note: The message in the verse indicates the difference of the behavior between the people of the scripture and the people of outside the scripture.

-[7:157] “Those who follow the gentile messenger prophet (al-rasoola al-nabiya al-umiya) (Muhammad) whom they find written for them in the Torah and the Gospel; he enjoins them to the right, and prevents them from the evil, and he makes lawful for them the good things, and forbids the bad things for them, and he removes their burden on them and the shackles that are upon them.
+[7:157] “Those who follow the messenger, the gentile prophet (al-rasoola al-nabiya al-umiya) (Muhammad) whom they find written for them in the Torah and the Gospel; he enjoins them with the truth, and forbids them from the evil, and makes lawful for them the good things, and makes unlawful for them the bad things, and removes their burden on them and the shackles that are upon them.
 So, those who believe in him, and honor him, and support him, and follow the light that was sent down with him; these are the successful ones.”

-[7:158] Say: “O people, I am a messenger of God to you all, the One to whom is the sovereignty of heavens and the earth.
-There is no other god beside He, He gives life and causes death.”
-So you shall believe in God and His gentile messenger prophet (fa-aaminoo billahi wa-rasoolihi al-nabiyi al-ummiyi), who believes in God and His words, and follow him so that you may be guided.
+[7:158] Say: “O people, I am a messenger of God to you all, the One to whom is sovereignty of the heavens and the earth.
+There is no other god beside He, who gives life and causes death.”
+So you shall believe in God and His messenger the gentile prophet (fa-aaminoo billahi wa-rasoolihi al-nabiyi al-ummiyi), who believes in God and His words, and follow him so that you may be guided.